ibm-cloud-docs/vpc/lb-faqs.md

 Yes.
 The {{site.data.keyword.alb_full}} automatically adjusts its capacity based on the load.
 When horizontal scaling takes place, the number of IP addresses associated with the application load balancer's DNS changes.

-## What should I do if I'm using ACLs on the subnets that are used to deploy the application load balancer?
+## What do I do if I use ACLs on the subnets that are used to deploy the application load balancer?
 {: #using-acls-on-subnets}

 Make sure that the proper ACL rules are in place to allow incoming traffic for configured listener ports.
-Traffic between the application load balancer and back-end instances should also be allowed.
+Traffic between the application load balancer and back-end instances need also be allowed.

 ## Why am I receiving an error message: `certificate instance not found`?
 {: #error-certificate-instance}
 {: faq}

 * The certificate instance CRN might not be valid.
-* You might not have granted service-to-service authorization.
+* You probably don't have authorization granted service-to-service.
 See [SSL offloading](#ssl-offloading-and-required-authorizations) for details.

 ## Why am I receiving a `401 Unauthorized Error` code?
-{: #401-unauthorized-error}
+{: #alb-401-unauthorized-error}
 {: faq}

 Check the following access policies for your user: